-- Knowledge of Parenting and Child Development and - Social and Emotional Competence of Children help parents address safety and supervision needs for their young child so that she may explore, learn, and play with confidence.
+- - Knowledge of Parenting and Child Development and - Social and Emotional Competence of Children help parents address safety and supervision needs for their young child so that she may explore, learn, and play with confidence.

-A series of Family Pages on Exploring and Learning about the World have been created to support your conversations with families while you are visiting and to become a resource parents can refer to between visits.
+A series of Family Pages on Exploring and Learning have been created to support your conversations with families while you are visiting and to become a resource parents can refer to between visits.
 These include:

-- Exploring and Learning from a Child's Point of View - Exploring and Learning Happen All the Time - What Do You Notice and Know About Your Child? - You are Your Child's First and Most Important Teacher - Keeping Your Little Explorer and Learner Safe - Distracted Parenting: When Media Connections Become Disruptive - Focus on You: Looking Back and Moving Ahead with Your Child - Practical Applications for Families: Figuring It Out Together
+- Focus on You: Looking Back and Moving Ahead with Your Child - Encouraging Exploring & Learning from a Child's Point of View - Exploring & Learning Happen All the Time - What Do You Notice and Know About Your Child - You are Your Child's First and Most Important Teacher - Keeping Your Little Explorer and Learner Safe